ibm-apiconnect/cli/README.md

 apic drafts:clear --confirm drafts                        # clear drafts collection
 ```

-In addition to synchronizing data between the toolkit and drafts,
+In addition to synchronizing data between the developer's source code
-products containing APIs in drafts can be published:
+control systems and drafts, products that are in drafts can be
+published:

 ```
 apic config:set catalog=apic-catalog://mgmnthost.com/orgs/climbon/catalogs/sb    # set the default catalog